Main navigation

 - Ground transportation to/from Iowa City is available via Rideshare, Shuttle, and Taxi services.

-- Quad City International Airport (MLI): located about 1.25 hours from campus in Moline, IL
+- Quad City International Airport (MLI): located in Moline, IL and about 1.25 hours from campus.

-- Des Moines International Airport (DSM): located about 2 hours from campus in Des Moines, IA
+- Des Moines International Airport (DSM): located in Des Moines, IA and about 2 hours from campus.

 - Closest major-airports:

-- O’Hare International Airport (ORD): located about 3.5 hours from campus in Chicago
+- Chicago O’Hare International Airport (ORD): located about 3.5 hours from campus.

-- Minneapolis-St. Paul International Airport (MSP): located also about 4 hours away in Minneapolis.
+- Minneapolis-St. Paul International Airport (MSP): located about 4 hours from campus.

 Hotels